chharvey/xmeter/README.md

 that links to the main stylesheet.

 <i><sup>&lowast;</sup>The reason the stylesheets are compiled separately is to increase
-encapsulation.
-They still have access to global variables (such as `#XMETER`), but now local variables and mixins can be defined within the file without affecting other files.</i>
+encapsulation: private variables and mixins can be defined within the file without affecting other files.</i>

 ### Deployment

 (The Second Option)

-This option is for you if you don’t wanna develop with **xmeter**, you just wanna use it on your site.
+This option is for you if you don’t wanna develop with **Xmeter**, you just wanna use it on your site.
 It’s a great starting point that “normalizes” unclassed HTML elements before any specific classes and styles get added on.